mantidproject/mantid/docs/source/release/v4.2.0/mantidworkbench.rst

 Bugfixes
 ########
+- Pressing the tab key while in the axis quick editor now selects each input field in the correct order.
 - Clicking Cancel after attempting to save a project upon closing now keeps Workbench open instead of closing without saving.
 - Dialog windows no longer contain a useless ? button in their title bar.
 - Instrument view now keeps the saved rendering option when loading projects.